FullstackGJJ/ynab-transaction-differ/src/BankAccountTransactionParser/Domain.md

 ## BankAccountTransactionParser domain

-This domain is responsible for parsing and returning bank account transactions from a delimited string
+This domain is responsible for parsing and returning a bank account transaction from a delimited string

 Mental Models: